 The Gorman-Rupp Company ("Registrant", "Gorman-Rupp", the "Company", "we" or "our") was incorporated in Ohio in 1934.
-The Company designs, manufactures and globally sells pumps and pump systems for use in water, wastewater, construction, dewatering, industrial, petroleum, original equipment, agriculture, fire supression, heating, ventilating and air conditioning ("HVAC"), military and other liquid-handling applications.
+The Company designs, manufactures and globally sells pumps and pump systems for use in water, wastewater, construction, dewatering, industrial, petroleum, original equipment, agriculture, fire suppression, heating, ventilating and air conditioning ("HVAC"), military and other liquid-handling applications.

 On May 31, 2022, the Company acquired the assets of Fill-Rite and Sotera ("Fill-Rite"), a division of Tuthill Corporation, for \$528.0 million.
 The Company funded the transaction with cash on-hand and new debt.
-The results of operations for Fill-Rite from the acquisition date are included in the Company's Consolidated Statements of Income for the year ended December 31, 2022.
+The results of operations for Fill-Rite from the acquisition date are included in the Company's Consolidated Statements of Income.